frantaing/frantaing/README.md

 - 🎓 Soon to be graduating with a B.S. in Computer Science from Mapúa University.
 - 💻 My main playground: **HTML, CSS, JavaScript, Tailwind, and React**.
-- 🩸 Currently working on VtM tools and probably more frontend.
+- 🩸 Currently working on VtM tools and probably more frontend (learing Svelte 🤗).
 - 🌱 My personal quest: A fully green contribution chart!
 This way, I can finally know the feel of grass...

 ---